Lind-Project/lind-wasm-example-grates/examples/imfs-grate/README.md

 imfs_open(int cageid, const char* pathname, int flags, mode_t mode)
 ```

 The behaviours of these APIs closely match those of their corresponding Linux system calls.
-They follow the semantics described in man pages including types, return valies, and error codes.
-This allows IMFS to be a drop-in replacement for a conventional filesystem.
+They follow the semantics described in man pages including types, return values, and error codes.
+This allows easy integration of IMFS into a grate, and allows for easy testing on native environments.

-As mentioned earlier, it is possible to run IMFS natively, and it requires the `cageid` parameter to be stubbed as an integer constant between `[0, 128)`
+When running this module on Linux, the `cageid` parameter should be stubbed as a constant between `[0,128)`, like so:

 ```
 #define CAGEID 0